MHCommunity/mhbasics/legendary-to-knight/hero.md

 <li>Catacombs with Radioactive Blue Cheese</li>
 </ul>

-Head over to Dranco when you rank up to [Knight](/legendary-to-knight/knight)
+Head over to Dracano when you rank up to [Knight](/legendary-to-knight/knight)